How to Get Baby to Fall Asleep On Her Own?

-My husband and I have recently got our 8 month old to fall asleep without breastfeeding, but she still needs to be rocked and cuddled.
-I would like to just be able to put her to bed at night and for her naps and have her fall asleep on her own.
+My husband and I have recently got our 8-month-old to fall asleep without breastfeeding, but she still needs to be rocked and cuddled.
+I would like just to be able to put her to bed at night and for her naps and have her fall asleep on her own.

 How can we do this with minimal crying?
-I have tried just putting her down, but I tend to give up and get her when the crying escalates too much and I know that doesn't help.
+I have tried just putting her down, but I tend to give up and get her when the crying escalates too much, and I know that doesn’t help.

 Thanx Kyla

-Oh, and my husband works shifts so sometimes he is not home at night!
+Oh, and my husband works shifts, so sometimes he is not home at night!

-How about a two step method; instead of putting your daughter down in her own bed, consider putting her down in your bed and lay down next to her.
-This way she'll get used to falling asleep in a bed rather than in your arms.
+Instead of putting your daughter down in her own bed, consider putting her down in your bed and lying down next to her.
+This way she’ll get used to falling asleep in a bed rather than in your arms.

-If you first let her be in your arms for a while, until she is really sleepy and then put her down and lay down beside her, she will probably accept this at least after a while, since mom is still there.
+If you first let her be in your arms for a while until she is really sleepy, and then put her down and lay down beside her, she will probably accept this at least after a while, since mom is still there.
+After a while, skip the rocking all together and just lay down next to her.

 Once this works fine, you can start trying to lift her over to her own bed when she has almost fallen asleep in yours.

-This method might take a while, but it has worked for my babies, when they have had periods of refusing to fall asleep alone.
+This method might take a while, but it has worked for my babies when they have had periods of refusing to fall asleep alone.

 Being 8 months old, it is not strange that she wants to be close to you, considering the separation anxiety many babies experience at around this age.